pa-mi-su/saferadius/README.md

 # 🛡️ SafeRadius

-        **SafeRadius** is a production-ready Java Spring Boot microservices platform with centralized Docker Compose deployment.
+        **SafeRadius** is a production-ready Java SpringBoot microservices platform with centralized Docker Compose deployment.
 It features secure authentication, service discovery, and modular REST APIs — designed for fast local or EC2-based deployment and testing.

         ---